Configuration

 - AI tab: Enable AI features and add API key

-- Alerts tab: Configure Alertmanager URL and settings
+- Alerts tab: Configure SMTP and notification settings

 - Authentication tab: Set session duration and limits